natefoxr/FOXRs_web_projects/README.md

 ## Day 1
 Homepage
 Today, August, 31th 2022, I designed a basic homepage with links and some CSS styling elements.
-The homepage will be updated as the projects move forward
+The homepage will be updated as the projects move forward.

-## Day 1 & 2 & 3 & 4
+## Day 1 & 2 & 3 & 4 & 6
 Pokemon Quiz App
 Today, August 31th, 2022, I added the basic HTML layout for the Pokemon Quiz.
 Started event listeners to update the quiz card and [PokeAPI](https://pokeapi.co/) functionality.
 Today, September 1st, 2022, I refactored the quiz.js file.
 Today, September 3rd, 2022, I nearly completed quiz functionality and tracking user inputs.
 Today, September 4th, 2022, I completed the Javascript functionality of the Pokemon Quiz including tracking inputs and number correct.
 I completed the base styling for the pokemon quiz but plan to improve styling of the website in batches.
-#TODO: Add styling for mobile
+Today, September 6th, 2022, I completed the responsive web design for mobile.

 ## Day
 TicTacToe

-## Day
+## Day 5
 Calculator
 Today, September 5th, 2022, I created the calculator app with functionality for basic math functions, styled the calculator and linked it to the homepage.